Gerty Cori: Awards and recognition

-The twenty-five square foot laboratory shared by Cori and her husband at Washington University was deemed a National Historic Landmark by the American Chemical Society in 2004.
-Six of the scientists mentored by Cori and her husband went on to win Nobel Prizes, which is only surpassed by the mentored scientists of British physicist J.J.
+The twenty-five foot square laboratory shared by Cori and her husband at Washington University was deemed a National Historic Landmark by the American Chemical Society in 2004.
+Six scientists mentored by Cori and her husband went on to win Nobel Prizes, which is only surpassed by the number mentored by British physicist J.J.
 Thomson.

 In 1949, she was awarded the Iota Sigma Pi National Honorary Member for her significant contribution.
 The crater Cori on the Moon is named after her, as is the Cori crater on Venus.
 She shares a star with her husband on the St. Louis Walk of Fame.
 She was inducted into the National Women's Hall of Fame in 1998.

-Cori was honored by the release of a US Postal Service stamp in April 2008.
+Cori was honored by a US Postal Service stamp in April 2008.
 The 41-cent stamp was reported by the Associated Press to have a printing error in the chemical formula for glucose-1-phosphate (Cori ester), but was distributed despite the error.
 Her description reads: "Biochemist Gerty Cori (1896–1957), in collaboration with her husband, Carl, made important discoveries—including a new derivative of glucose—that elucidated the steps of carbohydrate metabolism and contributed to the understanding and treatment of diabetes and other metabolic diseases.
 In 1947, the couple was awarded a half share of the Nobel Prize in Physiology or Medicine."

 The US Department of Energy named the NERSC-8 supercomputer installed at Berkeley Lab in 2015/2016 after Cori.
 In November 2016, NERSC's Cori ranked 5th on the TOP500 list of world's most powerful high-performance computers.

-Today she is the more celebrated of the Coris as she considered a pioneer as a woman of science.
-In her lifetime, however, she experienced much prejudice for being a woman.
+Gerty is the more celebrated of the Coris because she is considered a pioneer woman of science.
+In her lifetime, however, she experienced much prejudice as a woman.

 Final years

 Just before winning the Nobel prize, while they were on a mountain climbing trip, the Coris learned that Gerty Cori was ill with myelosclerosis, a fatal disease of the bone marrow.
 During her years at the Institute for the Study of Malignant Disease, Gerty had worked with X-rays, studying their effects on the human body, which may have contributed to her illness.
 She struggled for ten years with the illness while continuing her scientific work; only in the final months did she let up.
 In 1957, she died in her home.
 Gerty was cremated and her ashes scattered.
 Later, her son erected a cenotaph for Gerty and Carl Cori in Bellefontaine Cemetery in St. Louis, Missouri.

 She was survived by her husband and their only child, Tom Cori, who married the daughter of conservative activist Phyllis Schlafly.

 Carl Cori remarried in 1960 to Anne Fitzgerald-Jones.
 The two later moved to Boston, where Carl taught at Harvard Medical School.
-He continued to work there until his death in 1984 at the age of eighty-eight.
+He continued to work there until his death in 1984, aged 87.